 A claim of professional negligence can be made against anyone considered to have expertise in the services they provide, and for the claim to be successful there must be evidence that the advice or service fell below that expected of their professional standing and caused harm, damage or loss.

 Let’s say for example that Mandy runs a catering business and specialises in buffets for special needs groups.

 She fails to read the client’s notes fully and doesn’t spot that somebody has a nut allergy.
 As a result one of the group has a severe reaction and is taken to hospital.

 Is she negligent?
-Well that would be up to the court to decide, but even if it wasn’t in the notes an accusation of professional negligence could be brought because as a person providing buffets for special requirements she is seen as the expert and could have foreseeably been aware of the danger.
+Well that would be up to the court to decide, but even if it wasn’t in the notes an accusation of professional negligence could be brought because as a person providing buffets for special requirements is seen as an expert and could have foreseeably been aware of the danger.